News Feed

 Commander-in-Chief of the Armed Forces of Ukraine Oleksandr Syrskyi attends a meeting of then-Ukraine's Defense Minister Rustem Umerov with former U.S. Defense Secretary Lloyd Austin in Kyiv, Ukraine, on Oct.
 21, 2024.
 (Yan Dobronosov/Global Images Ukraine via Getty Images)

-Ukrainian forces lost five square kilometers but regained control of 26 square kilometers in the Pokrovsk sector in Donetsk Oblast in August, Commander-in-Chief Oleksandr Syrskyi said in a Sept.
-7 statement on Facebook.
+Ukrainian forces lost 5 square kilometers (2 square miles) but regained control of 26 square kilometers (10 square miles) in the Pokrovsk sector in Donetsk Oblast in August, Commander-in-Chief Oleksandr Syrskyi said on Sept.
+7.

 Throughout the summer campaign, Russian forces prioritized operations around Pokrovsk, deploying sabotage and reconnaissance units that briefly entered the city but were ultimately repelled.